GUIDELINES AND FORMAT FOR BUSINESS LAW REVIEW ARTICLES:

 Bangor, Maine 04401

-The deadline for paper submissions to William B. Read is Friday, April 1, 2022.
+The deadline for paper submissions to Marie Hansen is Friday, March 29, 2024.

 The Board of Editors of the Business Law Review will judge each paper on its scholarly contribution, research quality, topic interest (related to Business Law or the Legal Environment), writing quality, and readiness for publication.